freelawproject/free.law/content/launching-a-new-recap-archive.md

 1. PACER dockets are generally available to search engines, but with two exceptions.
 First, if a request is made by a party in a case to make it private, we consider doing so.
 Second, any bankruptcy case with fewer than 500 items is private by default.
 There are innumerable personal bankruptcy cases, so we use this threshold to gauge the importance of the case.

+1. Finally, if a docket or document in RECAP is subsequently sealed, we will defer to the court, and remove that item from RECAP.

 We see the rules above as a starting point, and we will be refining these rules as we hear more from our stakeholders.

 ## What's Next?